Data shows WV students struggling with core subjects when compared to 2019 assessment - NewsBreak

 Data shows WV students struggling with core subjects when compared to 2019 assessment

 CHARLESTON, W.Va.
 (WOWK) — New data from the 2021 West Virginia General Summative Assessment tests shows West Virginia students are struggling with math and science.
-According to the West Virginia Board of Education (WVBE), 28 percent of students were proficient in mathematics and 27 percent were proficient in science in the 2020-2021 school year.
-By comparison, 38 percent of students were proficient in math, while 32 percent were proficient in science in the 2018-2019 school year.www.wfxrtv.com
+According to the West Virginia Board of Education (WVBE), 28% of students were proficient in mathematics and 27% were proficient in science in the 2020-2021 school year.
+By comparison, 38% of students were proficient in math, while 32% were proficient in science in the 2018-2019 school year.www.wboy.com

 Comments / 0